yiphei/yif-AI/learned_dropout/README.md

 ### Dropout L1 norm penalty

 Intuitively, more dropout (i.e. more 0s in $M$) is desirable.
 This intuition stems from the Occam's razor or Minimum Description Length principle.
 This is also analogous to desiring fewer experts per token in MoE.
 Yet, the model does not intrinsically favor more dropout.
 In fact, the opposite would happen because the next token prediction loss function incentivizes the model to use as much compute as possible, hence less dropout.
-To counter this, a dropout ${L_1}$ norm penalty is added to the final loss, calculated in the following way
+To counter this, a dropout ${L_1}$ norm penalty is added to the final model loss, calculated in the following way

 $$ L_{1}\\\_norm\\\_penalty = \left|\frac{M^2}{2}\right|_1$$

 Note that the unrounded $M$ is used because it is more determinative of more dropout.
-The squaring of $M$ serves to create an non-linear penalty.
-As $M$ approaches 0, the penalty should decay.
+The squaring of $M$ serves to create an non-linear penalty: as $M$ approaches 0, the penalty should decay.
 The scaling of $M$ serves to scale down the gradients.